Santa Maria dell'Orto: Relationship with the Japanese community

 The church is also the reference church for the Catholic Japanese community of Rome.

 The relationship between the Japanese community and the church has an ancient origin: a Japanese mission ("Tenshō embassy"), consisting of four dignitaries, came to Rome in 1585 to meet the Pope.
 One of the feasts, thrown in honour of the guests who had come from such a distance, consisted of a sailing on Tiber from the Port of Ripa Grande to Ostia, which should have been followed by a feast on the sea with musicians and singers.
 But a storm rose and everybody dreaded for his life.
 So they implored the Virgin of the church that they had visited before leaving, and the storm calmed down.
 The event gave rise to the tradition of a sung Mass that is celebrated on 8 June (the anniversary day), with the attendance of delegates from the Japan Embassy in the Holy See and from the Japanese community in Rome (source: Enrico Pucci).
 Since 2007, in order to guarantee a better exposure, the event is commemorated during the Titular Holiday.

-On October 2009, a portrait of Giuliano (Julião) Nakaura – one of the four ambassadors, who suffered martyrdom in 1633 and was beatified in 2008 – was placed in the church.
+In October 2009, a portrait of Giuliano (Julião) Nakaura – one of the four ambassadors, who suffered martyrdom in 1633 and was beatified in 2008 – was placed in the church.

 The pro tempore Ambassador of Japan in the Holy See is traditionally honored with the office of Warden of Honour of the association.